-Information and Sign-Up Link for Sept 27 Services
+Information and Sign-Up Link for Thanksgiving & November 29 services

-Please review this prerequisite information before attending any service.
+Please review the prerequisite information here before attending any service or Sunday School.

 - The church office is happy to assist anyone who cannot sign up online.

-- Please feel free to sign up for both morning and evening worship!
+- Please sign up for both morning and evening worship!

 - Please contact the church office as soon as possible with any changes.

 If you have not signed up but wish to attend a service, we have now made provision for overflow seating at all services!
-We do not want to hinder anyone from attending services, so if you wish to come to a service, please do so whether you have contacted us or not.
+We do not want to hinder anyone from attending, so please come whether you have contacted us or not.

 Please feel free to contact the church office with any questions.
 We are happy to assist in any way we can!